imkrish7/cinema/README.md

 # Cinema ticket bookings

+### Assumption
+Code is implemented for theatre creation and seat booking; user creation and holding user seats are not involved.

 ## How to run
 ### Create a `.env` file in the root directory with the below-mentioned values
   ```env